vgurianov/srt/docs/index.md

 # MMS: The Minkowski Metric Simulation
 MMS is a software package that can be used to simulate of the Minkowski metric.
-It uses UML2 SP language to non-numeric modeling.
+We uses UML2 SP language to non-numeric modeling.

 ## 1. Simulation model